 Along with her husband and son (and sometimes their dog), she enjoys traveling, hiking and exploring the outdoors.
 The entire family is happy to be back in Austin, where the food, music and art options are plentiful!

-Board Co-President Liane Ngin Noble, was born and raised in Austin, Texas, Liane graduated from the University of Texas with bachelor’s degrees in Plan II, Government and Social Work.
+Board Member-at-Large Liane Ngin Noble, was born and raised in Austin, Texas.
+Liane graduated from the University of Texas with bachelor’s degrees in Plan II, Government and Social Work.
 After attending Northwestern University School of Law in Chicago, Liane returned to Texas to serve as a judicial law clerk in the United States District Court for the Western District of Texas.
-She is now an attorney at Vinson & Elkins LLP, where her practice focuses on commercial litigation in state and federal courts.
+She worked as an attorney at Vinson & Elkins LLP, where her practice focused on commercial litigation in state and federal courts.
 Liane has a passion for serving survivors of family violence, having worked or volunteered for various non-profit organizations in the Austin area, including SafePlace, the Texas Advocacy Project, and Helping Hand Home for Children.

 In addition to her work with AFSSA, Liane is involved with the Cambodian-American community in Austin and is also a member of the Federal Bar Association.
 She currently lives in North Austin with her husband, son, and their two dogs.

 Board Member-at-Large Nahid Khataw has been a resident of Austin for over 25 years.
 Mrs. Khataw is President of Accurate CAD & Technical Services, Inc., a firm she founded in March 2003.
 In addition to running a successful business, Mrs. Khataw is engaged with numerous other non-profit organizations in the Greater Austin community.
 She is the current chairperson for the Asian Community Education Foundation (ACE Foundation).
 Mrs. Khataw served as the first Muslim Board President of Interfaith Action of Central Texas (iACT), from 2011-2012.